ka-de/cringe.live/content/docs/yiff_toolkit/ponyxlv6_loras/characters/tibetan.md

 bookFlatSection: false
 bookToC: false
 title: "tibetan"
-summary: "The Tibetan Sand Fox is a unique fox species known for its square head and dense coat, inhabiting the high Tibetan Plateau. 😒"
+summary: "The Tibetan Sand Fox is a unique fox species known for its square head and dense coat, inhabiting the high Tibetan Plateau with an unamused expression."
 ---

 <!--markdownlint-disable MD025 MD033 -->